BT Sport to create joint venture with Eurosport owner Discovery

 Bosses said supply chain issues and the recovery from the Covid-19 pandemic were to blame, but added that the full-fibre broadband rollout continues at pace.

-The 5G rollout also increased and now covers more than 40% of the UK population, it added.
+The 5G rollout also increased and now covers more than 40% of the UK population, BT added.

-In its consumer division, which include its EE mobile service, sales were down slightly due to more customers switching to SIM-only deals and fewer people using landlines.
+In its consumer division, which includes its EE mobile service, sales were down slightly due to more customers switching to SIM-only deals and fewer people using landlines.

 However, there was growth in BT Sport revenue compared with a year ago when sports fixtures were cancelled due to Covid-19 restrictions.